 The first decade of the 21st century promises to be an era of greatly increased activity in lunar exploration.
-Five national or international space agencies and one private corporation either launched a lunar spacecraft or announced plans to do so in this period.
-The missions, seven in all, are listed in Table 1, along with the instruments relevant to lunar cartography that each carries and the most important parameters of those instruments.
+Six space agencies have launched a lunar spacecraft or announced plans to do so in this period.
+These missions are listed in Table 1.
+So are a study of low-cost lunar missions in the UK (Gao et al., 2008) and the Google Lunar X-Prize, a competition intended to stimulate privately funded lunar exploration.
+Several previously announced commercial lunar missions (Ulivi and Harland, 2003; Stooke, 2008) have been omitted from the table because their original launch dates have long passed with no The Japanese further announcements of progress. orbiter/penetrator mission Lunar-A, which was cancelled in 2007, is also omitted.
+We have attempted to list in the table the instruments most relevant to lunar cartography carried by each mission, and the most important parameters of those instruments.
 Also included in the table are URLs of websites that provide additional information, because, in many cases, the definitive papers describing these missions and instruments have yet to be written.
-In the following subsections, we describe the five missions that are likely to have the greatest impact on lunar cartography in greater detail.
+In the following subsections, we describe in greater detail the five missions of the current decade that have been described in detail and are likely to have the greatest impact on lunar cartography.